tonsky/tonsky.me/site/blog/centering/index.md

 google_maps@2x.webp

+Honestly, I can provide an endless supply of poorly-aligned buttons without even having to look for them:

+buttons@2x.png

-I can do this all day, but I think you get the idea.
+I think you get the idea.
 Companies big and small, native or web, none of them are safe from text centering problem.

 So what _is_ the problem?